Pitchgrade

 Siddhartha by Hermann Hesse Essay

-Characters and theme, works cited.
+Characters and Theme

 The work was written in 1922 in Germany just after the First World War, which brought a lot of trouble to the Germans.
 After this war, they felt unfairly humiliated and decided to take revenge, which happened a few years later.
 Hate turned out to be cruel, and in the meantime, a writer like Hesse preached in his book the love of everything.
 After all, everything that surrounds people is all of them, and this is a series of reincarnations called Samsara.
 However, the Germans preferred to indulge in human passions and sorrows than to delve into an alien religion – Buddhism.
 The work is not religious literature, no, but it contains many references relevant to this topic.